 — Georgia Coach Kirby Smart

-Georgia football still has regular season games against Texas A&M at Sanford Stadium in Athens and at Georgia Tech left on the schedule, but you can book them for the SEC Championship Game on December 7 in Atlanta.
+Georgia football still had regular season games against Texas A&M at Sanford Stadium in Athens and at Georgia Tech left on the schedule, but they went on to play LSU in the SEC Championship Game in December, which they ultimately lost.

-With quarterback Jake Fromm, running back D’Andre Swift and an incredible defense, the Bulldogs could be on their way to another College Football Playoff berth.
-That Georgia-Auburn game to clinch the SEC East will play a big part in getting there, too.
+With quarterback Jake Fromm, running back D’Andre Swift and an incredible defense, the Bulldogs fell just short of another College Football Playoff berth and played Baylor in the Sugar Bowl.
+That Georgia-Auburn game to clinch the SEC East played a big part in getting there.